Mariposa Kids Yoga

 Use finger play and singing, which is fun and stimulates language development.

-Music for Savasana for All Ages
+Music for Savasana for All Agesrsz_img_1775

 One of the many benefits of music is that it imparts calm.
 At the end of a parent/infant yoga class it is wonderful to give these duos a few quiet moments to rest together.
 My favorite music, like a lullaby, for this parent child savasana is Magnificence, by Daphne Tse.